 They’re a subcategory I call

 As a result, there are a lot of the people showing up on surveys as “Christian” who aren’t really.
-It’s only how they self-identify.
-Not how Christ identifies those who are truly his.
+It’s how they self-identify.
+Not how Christ identifies them.
+They’re not truly his.

 Sharing Jesus with them despite this.